MicrosoftDocs/Hololens/hololens/hololens-updates.md

 #### Pause Updates via Device

 If a user does not have access to MDM they can individually Pause updates for up to 35 days manually on a HoloLens 2 device on build [Windows Holographic, version 2004](hololens-release-notes.md#windows-holographic-version-2004) or later.
 Users can reach this setting by navigating to **Settings > Update & Security > Advanced options** scroll down to **Pause updates** and select the date until which they will pause updates.
 Once a user reached the pause limit, the device will need to get new updates before they can pause again.

-Starting with [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2), this pause updates function can be managed for HoloLens 2 devices.
+Starting with [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2), this pause updates function can be managed for HoloLens 2 devices:

 - [Update/SetDisablePauseUXAccess](/windows/client-management/mdm/policy-csp-update#update-setdisablepauseuxaccess).
     - 0 (default) – Enabled
     - 1 – Disabled